AaronGullickson/lab_project/README.md

 You can use the `report.Rmd` file in the repository as a skeleton for your report.
 This document contains some stub information about sectioning of the report and what should go into each section of the report.
 It also gives you templates for R code chunks that can produce figures and regression tables.
 You can do your initial analysis in the provided `analysis.R` script, create a separate `analysis.Rmd` file for the analysis, or just do the entire analysis in the `report.Rmd` document.
 I leave that choice up to you.

 When your report is completed, be sure to commit the PDF file as well as the R Markdown file.
-Tag your release and you are done with this project!

 ## References